GARDEN GATES 115

 IN-PROGRESS

-Building the Garden gate #115
+Building this gate

 Dry-fitting the #115, with spacer blocks set to insure even spacing.